Aida Quilcué: Indigenous and social leadership

-Between 2003 and 2009, Quilcué was appointed Senior Counselor of the Regional Indigenous Council of Cauca (CRIC), being one of the organizers of the 2008 Indigenous Minga in which thousands of indigenous people participated who marched to Bogotá in protest.
-In this mobilization, her husband Edwin Legarda died on 16 December in a hospital in Popayán after receiving three rifle shots fired by soldiers on the road that connects Inzá with Totoró, in the department of Cauca.
+Between 2003 and 2006, she served within the Regional Indigenous Council of Cauca (CRIC), an organization in which she would eventually become the first woman to hold the position of Senior Counselor (Legal Representative), being one of the organizers of the 2008 Indigenous Minga in which thousands of indigenous people participated who marched to Bogotá in protest to denounce the human rights situation under the Democratic Security policy.
+In this mobilization, the 2008 Indigenous Minga for Social and Community Resistance, her husband Edwin Legarda died on 16 December in a hospital in Popayán after receiving three rifle shots fired by soldiers on the road that connects Inzá with Totoró, in the department of Cauca.
 During the trial and In subsequent years, Quilcué and her daughter have been victims of death threats and attacks.

+She has also held national and international representation roles, as a counselor for the National Indigenous Organization of Colombia (ONIC) between 2016 and 2020, and as an expert member of the United Nations Permanent Forum on Indigenous Issues and as a consultant for UNESCO on peace and human rights issues.

+Senator of the Republic (2022–2026)

+In the 2022 elections, she secured a seat in the Senate through the Special Indigenous Constituency under the banner of the MAIS party, receiving over 45,000 votes.
+In Congress, she is a member of the First Constitutional Commission and the Human Rights Commission.
+Her legislative initiatives have included bills to prevent and punish political violence and harassment against women, reforms for the recognition of social and critical thinking as a basis for peace education, and defense of transitional justice and the implementation of the 2016 Peace Agreement.

+Vice-presidential candidacy (2026)

+On March 9, 2026, the Historic Pact party officially announced Quilcué as the vice-presidential running mate for presidential candidate Iván Cepeda for that year's elections.

 Awards and recognition

 In 2021, Quilcué won the National Award for the Defense of Human Rights in Colombia in the category "Defense for a Whole Life".